jottinger/starter-archetype/README.md

 It also sets the project JDK to Java 8, and includes Maven's shade plugin to generate an executable jar.

-Using it is simple: after installing the archetype locally (cloning this repository, then run `mvn install`), you can use it by invoking the following command:
+Using it is simple: after installing the archetype locally (clone this repository, then run `mvn install`), you can use it by invoking the following command:

     mvn archetype:generate \
         -DarchetypeGroupId=com.autumncode \